saschaklatt/gridl/README.md

 * importing two-dimensional arrays
 * getting/setting values at a certain position
-* getting/setting areas at  a certain position
+* getting/setting areas at a certain position and optional anchor points
 * finding values in the grid or within a certain area on the grid
 * check if an area would fit into the grid at a certain position
 * getting values from relative positions